 AWARENESS: A MACRO TO MICRO DISCIPLINE

 Anyone who has served in a combat zone knows that events in one part of a country impact that entire region.
-These events either inspire more or deter them—but they will always have an e ect.
+These events either inspire more or deter them—but they will always have an effect.
 Often, there is a large-scale, polarizing topic of national debate that inspires random acts of violence on the local level.
 The informed citizen knows what those topics are and how they are affecting the immediate area.

 The national media is in the business of inspiring debate; it takes no responsibility for the unrest that its interpretation inspires.
 Understanding this is key to understanding the issues.
-National media outlets are very polarized, so get your news from a variety of sources and stay fully informed, regardless of your political polarity.
+National media outlets are very polarized, so get your news from a variety of sources and stay fully informed, regardless of your social or political polarity.

 AVOID EMOTIONAL CONFUSION

 A very common tactic among conmen is to put their “mark” on a quick emotional ride that sets the stage for the con.
 If you find that you surge through emotions in rapid succession, break contact.
-In addition to the lowly conman, this is also the same tactic that public speakers, advertisers and politicians use.
+In addition to the lowly conman, this is also the same tactic that pundits, advertisers and politicians use.